fireeye-ops/cache/README.md

 ## Objective

-A senior systems administration position with a heavy focus on automation.
+A senior systems administration and/or Rust/Python programming role with a focus on systems/deployment automation and/or tools development.

 ## Employment